Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Catarata Rio Agrio

-Discover the ‘Bitter River Waterfall,’ also named Catarata Rio Agrio – a wonderful spot in nature!
-What sets it apart is the unique water rich in minerals, creating a captivating color-changing effect on the rocks.
+Discover the ‘Bitter River Waterfall,’ also named Catarata Rio Agrio—a wonderful spot in nature!
+What sets it apart is the unique water rich in minerals, which creates a captivating color-changing effect on the rocks.

 Amenities: the location provides necessary facilities such as well-maintained restrooms, shaded picnic areas, and free parking.